alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_no_match_letter_template.md

-Dear {{first_name}} {{last_name}}
+Dear {{first_name}} {{last_name}},

-Your registration number is {{reference_number}}
+Your registration number is {{reference_number}}.

 {% if told_to_shield == 1 %}

 #Make sure you've given us the correct personal details

 You'll only be able to get the support you need if you've given us the correct personal details.
-If you think you might have made a mistake, go through the questions again: www.gov.uk/coronavirus-shielding-support.
-Contact your local authority if you need help using the service: www.gov.uk/coronavirus-local-help.
+If you think you might have made a mistake, go through the questions again: https://www.gov.uk/coronavirus-shielding-support

 #What happens next

-You do not need to do anything else if you've been told to shield by the NHS or your doctor and they've put you on the NHS list of people who should be shielding.
+You do not need to do anything else if the NHS or your doctor has contacted you to confirm that you’re classed as clinically extremely vulnerable to coronavirus.

 We’ll check your details, then contact you to confirm whether you’re eligible for support.
 You will not start getting support until we’ve confirmed that you’re eligible.
 This can take up to 2 weeks.